CKylinMC/run.v/README.md

 `run` does not have any configuration file or subcommands, just a few flags.

 * `-c/--create` Create/override a new task file.
-* `-?/--usage` Check usages for a task if it have.
+* `-?/--usage` Check help messages for a task if it have.
 * `-a/--run-all` Run multiple tasks in one time.

 And due to it's built on top of the cli.v module, it also have: